-Yes.
-I work with a number of clients on retainer.
+Yes, My retainer agreements include a well-defined scope of work and set number of hours each month, and require a minimum 6-month commitment.
 If you need regular, ongoing creative work a retainer arrangement is preferred over a project-by-project model because it will save you money in the long run.
-My retainer agreements include a well-defined scope of work and set number of hours each month, and require a minimum 12-month commitment.

 What is your turn-around?

 Since every design project is unique and every designer-client relationship is different, turn-around times vary.
-I provide a proposed schedule as part of the creative brief.
+I provide a proposed schedule with flexibility in every project proposal.

 What forms of payment do you accept?

 I accept payment by check, credit card, bill.com and PayPal.
 Payment arrangements are included in our initial discussion, and terms are outlined in in the contract.
-I do not accept cashier’s checks, money orders or Bitcoin.
+I do not accept cashier’s checks, money orders or cyber currencies.

 Do you handle printing?